surendra-ksr/ds_ai_backend/README.md

 ## Features

-- **Robust Data Pipeline**: A suite of powerful management commands to automatically fetch and process data for stocks, mutual funds, and news.
+- **Robust Data Pipeline**: A suite of powerful management commands to automatically fetch and process data for stocks (historical & intraday), mutual funds (schemes & NAVs), and financial news.
-- **Advanced Analytical Core**: The backend can calculate key technical indicators (SMA, RSI, MACD, Bollinger Bands) and perform sentiment analysis on news articles.
+- **Advanced Analytical Core**: The backend calculates key technical indicators (SMA, RSI, MACD, Bollinger Bands) and performs sentiment analysis on news articles using spaCy.
-- **Predictive Engine**: Includes both ARIMA and LSTM models to generate price forecasts.
+- **Dual Predictive Engine**: Includes two distinct predictive models:
+    - A baseline **ARIMA** model for classical time-series forecasting.
+    - An advanced **LSTM** neural network that incorporates price data, technical indicators, and news sentiment for a more holistic forecast.
 - **Interactive Web Interface**: A clean, user-friendly UI built with Django and Chart.js, featuring:
     - A homepage listing all securities and mutual funds.
-    - A detailed stock dashboard with zoomable candlestick and intraday charts, news, and predictions.
+    - A detailed stock dashboard with zoomable, time-range-selectable candlestick charts, news, and dual model predictions.
-    - A detailed mutual fund page with a zoomable NAV chart and historical performance metrics.
+    - A detailed mutual fund page with a zoomable NAV chart.
+- **Full User Authentication & Watchlists**: Users can register, log in, and manage a personal watchlist of their favorite securities and mutual funds.
-- **REST API**: A well-structured API built with Django REST Framework to expose all backend data.
+- **REST API**: A well-structured API built with Django REST Framework to expose all backend data and power the interactive frontend.

 ---